Jason-0409-G/P8105_final_project/NHANES_Trend-Analysis.md

 ## Results summary

-In the **latest NHANES cycle**, permanent-tooth caries prevalence increased steeply with age: prevalence was lowest in children 6–11 years, higher in adolescents and young adults (12–29 years), and reached very high levels in mid- and older adulthood (40–69 years), where nearly all adults had experienced caries.
+In the most recent available survey mid-year (2017 for permanent dentition and 2015 for some primary dentition measures), caries patterns showed strong age gradients.
+Permanent-tooth caries prevalence increased steeply with age: prevalence was lowest in children 6–11 years, higher in adolescents and young adults (12–29 years), and reached very high levels in mid- and older adulthood (40–69 years), where nearly all adults had experienced caries.
 Within each age group, females generally had slightly higher permanent-tooth caries prevalence than males, but sex differences were modest and confidence intervals overlapped.

 Across survey years, time-trend plots showed that **total caries remained high** in young children for primary teeth and in adults for